reframe-hpc/reframe/docs/migration_2_to_3.rst

 ReFrame 2.20 introduced a new powerful mechanism for attaching arbitrary functions hooks at the different pipeline stages.
 This mechanism provides an easy way to configure and extend the functionality of a test, eliminating essentially the need to override pipeline stages for this purpose.
-ReFrame 3.0 deprecates the old practice for overriding pipeline stage methods in favor of using pipeline hooks.
+ReFrame 3.0 deprecates the old practice of overriding pipeline stage methods in favor of using pipeline hooks.
 In the old syntax, it was quite common to override the ``setup()`` method, in order to configure your test based on the current programming environment or the current system partition.
 The following is a typical example of that: